Northeast blackout of 1965: Effect and aftermath

 In contrast to the wave of looting and other incidents that took place during the 1977 New York City blackout, only five reports of looting were made in New York City after the 1965 blackout.
 It was said to be the lowest amount of crime on any night in the city's history since records were first kept.
-However more than 800,000 riders were trapped in the subway.
+However, more than 800,000 riders were trapped in the subway.

 Reports about an alleged baby boom that followed the blackout nine months later are considered unsubstantiated.

-Immediately following the outage, R&B group The Ad Libs released a single about the incident, titled "New York In the Dark", on the AGP Records label.
-It included lines such as "The people they were frantic, although they didn't panic, they kept on singing songs, until the lights came on again" and "And the moon was shinin' through that 'ole silver silver linin'".